Ripping and Encoding CD media with KAudioCreator and Grip

 Open Source containers that WE SHOULD USE:

 The OGM format is what the Vorbis team (of OGG audio fame) has founded as a container.
 This container can contain video, audio, and subtitles, although it cannot contain the "vobsub" subtitle format, which is a REAL pain - more about that later.
 The MKV format is the most advanced container format.
-The only annoying thing is that the most popular GUI DVD ripping programs don't seem to encode directly in MKV (I have NO idea why).
+The only annoying thing is that dvd::rip doesn't encode directly in MKV (I have NO idea why), so we'll have to do some postprocessing.

 Video format